HomeArticlesComparisonSimple vs Compound Interest

 Continuous 12.75%

-The difference between annual and monthly compounding at 12% is 0.68 percentage points — modest in the short term but significant over decades.
-A bank FD compounded quarterly at 7% has an EAR of 7.19%; compare offers using EAR rather than nominal rate.
+The gap between annual and monthly compounding at 12% is 0.68 percentage points, modest in the short term but significant over decades.
+A bank FD compounded quarterly at 7% has an EAR of 7.19%, so compare offers using EAR rather than nominal rate.

 The power of time.
-Compound interest's exponential growth means time is more powerful than rate. ₹1 lakh invested at 12% for 30 years (annual compounding) grows to ₹29.96 lakh.
+Because compound interest grows exponentially, time matters more than rate. ₹1 lakh invested at 12% for 30 years (annual compounding) grows to ₹29.96 lakh.
 At 10% for 30 years: ₹17.45 lakh.
-Starting 10 years earlier at 10% (for 40 years) produces ₹45.26 lakh — more than starting at 12% for 30 years.
-This is the mathematical foundation of the advice to start investing early.
+Start 10 years earlier at 10% (40 years total) and you get ₹45.26 lakh, more than starting at 12% for 30 years.
+That's the math behind the advice to start investing early.

 The PPF example.
 PPF earns compound interest annually on the outstanding balance.
-At the current rate of 7.1% per annum, ₹1.5 lakh invested annually for 15 years produces approximately ₹40.68 lakh — compared to ₹22.5 lakh under simple interest at the same rate.
+At the current rate of 7.1% per annum, ₹1.5 lakh invested annually for 15 years produces approximately ₹40.68 lakh, compared to ₹22.5 lakh under simple interest at the same rate.
 Compound interest adds ₹18.18 lakh over 15 years on the same contributions.
-The Fixed Deposit Calculator applies the same quarterly compounding logic used by most banks.
+The Fixed Deposit Calculator applies the same quarterly compounding logic most banks use.

 When Simple Interest Applies